Associate Professor of Biology

 - ENV 526B Genetic Methods for Analysis of Populations

 Sue Carney, associate professor of biology, teaches courses in genetics, evolution, and introductory biology.
 Her background is in ecological genetics, and she has published several research papers describing various uses of genetics for investigating individual and population level variation related to different environments.

 Research and teaching interests

 I am interested in using genetics as a tool to investigate questions related to conservation, evolution, and the adaptation of individuals and populations in ecological systems.
 At Penn State, I studied genetics and gene expression analysis of deep-sea hydrothermal vent tubeworms and hydrocarbon seep mussels.
 As a postdoctoral scientist at Mote Marine Laboratory, I worked on projects involving conservation genetics of the Florida manatee.
-Here at Hood, undergraduate and graduate students and I continue to work on a diversity of projects involving manatees, crayfish, and other invertebrates within local freshwater, estuarine, and marine systems, all with the goal of understanding how individuals and populations adapt to their environments at the genetic level.
+Here at Hood, undergraduate and graduate students and I continue to work on a diversity of projects involving manatees, stingrays, crayfish, and other invertebrates within local freshwater, estuarine, and marine systems, all with the goal of understanding how individuals and populations adapt to their environments at the genetic level.

 - Carney, S.L., Bolen, E.E., Barton, S.L., Scolardi, K.M., Englund, C.C., Tringali, M.D., and Reynolds, J.E.
 III.
 2007.
 A minimally invasive method of field sampling for genetic analyses of the Florida manatee, Trichechus manatus latirostris.
 Marine Mammal Science 23: 967-975.